-Registered proprietary products specifically designed for grouting of post-tensioning ducts may be used for grouting of transverse stressing holes.
+Registered proprietary products specifically designed for grouting of post-tensioning ducts could be used for grouting of transverse stressing holes.

 Proprietary post-tensioning grout products shall have high bleed resistance, low shrinkage and high fluidity.
-Grout shall comply with the performance requirements specified in Table 6.3 below when tested.
+Grout shall comply with the performance requirements specified in Table 6.3.1 below when tested.

-Clause 2 of Annexure MRTS74.1 lists the registered products to be used for the project.
-Alternative products compliant with Table 6.3, including full technical details of the alternative formulation, shall be submitted to the Administrator for approval.
+Clause 1 of Annexure MRTS74.1 lists the proprietary products to be used for the project.
+Alternative products compliant with Table 6.3.1, including full technical details of the alternative formulation, shall be submitted to the Administrator for approval.